 Jump to:

 - No need to peel this squash.
 To make cooking a breeze, cut in half, remove the seeds, slice, and roast.
 I don't recommend eating the skin since it's thick and tough.
-I eat kabocha just like I would eat an orange wedge, consuming the flesh and discarding the skin.

 - Kabocha squash has many applications.
 This winter squash is great for soups, salads, and vegetable curries.